A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Introduction

-The main goal in this paper is to introduce a new method to uncover the structure of sparse gene networks from such data.
-That is, we want to detect which pairs of genes are co-expressed (measured in this paper in terms of Pearson's correlation coefficient.)
-Using graph-theory terminology, genes are represented by nodes in a graph, and pairs of co-expressed (correlated) genes are represented by edges between the corresponding nodes, with weights proportional to the strength of the correlation between each pair.
-Typically, gene expression datasets consist of thousands of genes.
-Its complete graph therefore contains millions of edges, while the true graph, which is very sparse, only contains a small fraction of all possible edges with a vast majority of pairs that are not connected. (or, equivalently, the weight of most edges is zero.)
-With a finite sample, however, the observed correlations are not zero, even for uncorrelated pairs, so the first problem is to define an accurate decision rule which will be used to differentiate between spurious correlations and true edges.
-A second, related problem, is how to perform the computation needed to establish such a rule in practice, since the estimated adjacency matrix is large and non-sparse.
+While gene expression datasets consist of thousands of genes and the complete network contains millions of edges, in most biological systems gene networks are expected to be sparse \citep{yeung2002reverse}.
+With a finite sample, however, the observed correlations are not zero, even for uncorrelated pairs, so the first problem is to define an accurate decision rule to differentiate between spurious correlations and true edges.
+A second, related problem, is how to perform the computation needed to implement such a rule in practice.